Series on racial disparities looks at work, income, and economic outcomes

 Because education is such a big factor in economic outcomes, the report recommends a greater investment by the state in early care and education programs—including pre-kindergarten, high-quality child care, and voluntary parental coaching—as a way of improving economic opportunities.
 Such programs have been shown in numerous long-term studies to improve educational outcomes, high school graduate rates, and even college attendance levels.

-This report, “Race, Ethnicity and Economic Outcomes in New Mexico,” is attached as a pdf and is available online here.
+This report, “Race, Ethnicity and Economic Outcomes in New Mexico,” is available online here.

 This is the second in a series that looks at disparities among New Mexico’s different racial and minority groups.
 The first, “Making Sure All KIDS COUNT: Disparities Among New Mexico’s Children,” a New Mexico KIDS COUNT special report, is available online here.